qualityshepherd/protractor-example/README.md

 * Runs on CodeShip CI
 * Runs tests on [Sauce Labs](http://saucelabs.com) and [Browserstack](http://browserstack.com) (thanks to both for open source accounts!)
 * Runs multiple browsers at once
+* Includes examples tests for both Angular, and non-Angular applications

 ## Setup: